About the Initiative

-Established in 2013, the Initiative has held more than 60 dialogues and other gatherings with over 20,000 participants.
-It has held three national Convenings on poverty, Catholic social thought, and polarization.
+Established in 2013, the Initiative has held more than 80 dialogues and other gatherings with over 25,000 participants.
+It has held four national Convenings on poverty, Catholic social thought, polarization, and lay leadership.

 Through its gatherings, the Initiative has brought together a U.S. president, cardinals, U.S. senators and representatives, journalists, academics, religious and community leaders, students and faculty, and the broader public.
 These dialogues bring honest and faithful discussion to a hurting Church and a divided nation.